Metnew/atarax/README.md

 # atarax
-Yet another guїdё into React/Redux development

 > Always interested in your feedback :heart:

 ## Intro
-I don't think that I'm a Redux pirate or React ninja.
-Everything below is a result of my own experience inspired by different books, articles, videos and concepts.
 All concepts below are aggregated in [Suicrux](https://github.com/Metnew/suicrux).

 ### What to use for ...